Matthes-Baer/nvim_config/README.md

 - ripgrep (rg) → A fast command-line search tool used for live grep and other functionality in Telescope.
 - fd → A faster alternative to find, used by Telescope to locate files efficiently.

-To get fzf-native (for telescope-fzf-native (https://github.com/nvim-telescope/telescope-fzf-native.nvim)) working, you need to build it with either cmake or make.
-It's not shipped via binaries.
-However, this does not seem to properly work when trying to build it within the configs with LazyVim - https://www.reddit.com/r/neovim/comments/183pj1i/how_to_resolve_fzf_extension_doesnt_exist_or_isnt/?rdt=43798 -> Instead, build it manually yourself (this is where `make` is required).
-Go to `C:\Users\<user_name>\AppData\Local\nvim-data\lazy\telescope-fzf-native.nvim` or wherever it's stored and use `make`.
-It's automatically used as soon as it's working (use `:checkhealth telescope` to check if the `fzf` section is included).

 ## LazyVim

 - LazyVim looks for `lua/config/options.lua`, `lua/config/keymaps.lua`, and `lua/config/autocmds.lua` automatically during startup.
 - When LazyVim starts, it sources `lua/config/options.lua`, applying all settings inside it.
 - This happens before plugins are loaded, ensuring that global options (like vim.opt.spelllang) take effect immediately.
 - By default, NeoVim stores custom words in ~/.config/nvim/spell/en.utf-8.add (for English).
 You can manually edit this file if needed.

 ## Treesitter (through nvim-treesitter)